airdock-io/docker-redis-client/README.md

 ## latest (current)

 - define a quick  redis client image (airdock/redis-client)
+- MIT license

 # Build

-Alternatively, you can build an image from [Dockerfile](https://github.com/airdock-io/docker-redis).
-Install "make" utility, and execute: `make build`
+- Install "make" utility, and execute: `make build`

-In Makefile, you could retrieve this *variables*:

-- NAME: declare a full image name (aka airdock/redis-client)
-- VERSION: declare image version

-And *tasks*:

-- ***all***: alias to 'build'
-- ***clean***: remove all container which depends on this image, and remove image previously builded
-- ***build***: clean and build the current version
-- ***tag_latest***: tag current version with ":latest"
-- ***release***: build and execute tag_latest, push image onto registry, and tag git repository
-- ***debug***: launch default command with builded image in interactive mode
-- ***run***: run image as daemon and print IP address.
+- Or execute: 'docker build -t airdock/redis-client:latest --rm .'

+See [Docker Project Tree](https://github.com/airdock-io/docker-base/wiki/Docker-Project-Tree) for more details.

-# License
+# MIT License

 ```
- Copyright (c) 1998, 1999, 2000 Thai Open Source Software Center Ltd
+The MIT License (MIT)

+Copyright (c) 2015 Airdock.io

- Permission is hereby granted, free of charge, to any person obtaining
+Permission is hereby granted, free of charge, to any person obtaining a copy
- a copy of this software and associated documentation files (the
+of this software and associated documentation files (the "Software"), to deal
- "Software"), to deal in the Software without restriction, including
+in the Software without restriction, including without limitation the rights
- without limitation the rights to use, copy, modify, merge, publish,
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
- distribute, sublicense, and/or sell copies of the Software, and to
+copies of the Software, and to permit persons to whom the Software is
- permit persons to whom the Software is furnished to do so, subject to
- the following conditions:
+furnished to do so, subject to the following conditions:

- The above copyright notice and this permission notice shall be included
+The above copyright notice and this permission notice shall be included in
- in all copies or substantial portions of the Software.
+all copies or substantial portions of the Software.

- THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
- EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
- MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
- IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
- CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
- TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
- SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+THE SOFTWARE.
 ```